-Luke chapter 19 deals with the haves, the have-nots, and the somewhere in the middle.
+Luke chapter 19 deals with the haves, the have-nots, and the somewhere in the middles.
 Our opportunity to support ourselves financially comes from God; if we are willing to use what we have and grow what we earn.
 Jesus taught this through the parable of the ten servants.
 In Luke 19:11-27 (Matthew 25:14-30) we learn that the more we produce, the more will be given to us.
 Through our wealth building, strategic investing, and philanthropy we are sowing trust.
 Zaccheus was a tax collector and took more from people than owed.
 He built his empire out of the purses of the uninformed.
 But God!
 Zaccheus desired Jesus so much that he climbed a tree to catch a glimpse of Him.
 Jesus accepted his sin and turned it into redemption.
 Zaccheus went beyond what he could have done in restoring the stolen wealth from the labor of others.
 Zaccheus proclaimed to Jesus, “if I have defrauded anyone of anything, I will give back four times as much.”
 (Luke 19:8) WOW!
 That is an example of turning away from sin and towards God, and placing faith where it should.

 Luke 19:28-40 Jesus our Lord and Savior, Provider, Prince of Peace, and Lord of Lords, rode through the streets of Jerusalem on a colt.
 Jesus embodies for us what it means to have a wealthy Spirit and not wealth in materials.
 He was nearing the time of His death for our sins and He rode on the back of a donkey.
 How much more humble should we be?
-Jesus teaches in this one chapter how we can live a life redeemed to Him and be richer than we could ever imagine.
+Jesus teaches in this one chapter how we can live a life redeemed by Him and be richer than we could ever imagine.
 His provisions are more than enough.

 But when we get greedy…